Joakimtech/image_annotator/README.md

 A lightweight web tool built with Streamlit that lets you draw bounding boxes on images and export annotations in **YOLO** or **COCO JSON** format.

 ## Features
-- Upload any image (JPG/PNG)
+- Upload images (JPG/PNG)
-- Draw, delete, adjust bounding boxes via mouse
+- Draw/adjust bounding boxes with mouse
-- Assign class labels from a custom list
+- Custom class labels
-- Export per‑image YOLO `.txt` or complete COCO JSON
+- Export to YOLO .txt and COCO JSON
-- Real‑time annotation statistics
+- Annotation statistics and save/load

 ## Installation
 \```bash